-Agency & Participants: Chief Executive Officer of Janpad or Surpanch of local village/village group can be the host, department of forest, Veterinary, Agriculture, Horticulture, Fisheries, Mining, RGWSD can be called to participate.
+Agency & Participants: Chief Executive Officer of Janpad or Surpanch of local village/village group can be the host, department of forest, Veterinary, Agriculture, Horticulture, Fisheries,

+Mining, RGWSD can be called to participate.
 Every department representative can first put forth the scheme, than query, debate can be performed.
-Minutes must be recorded.
-(Also audiotape of whole meeting).
+Minutes must be iii.
+Pooling literature of vegetation.